abpio/abp-commercial-docs/en/tutorials/mobile/react-native.md

 }
 ```

-For the navigate to `CreateUpdateBookScreen` we need to add `CreateUpdateBook` button to `BooksScreen.js` file.
+To navigate to the `CreateUpdateBookScreen`, we need to add the `CreateUpdateBook` button to the `BooksScreen.js` file.

 ```js
 //Other imports..